How To Fix ‘Umount Target Is Busy’ Error in Linux

 In this method, you can identify the process using the device and terminate it to force unmounting.
 This method carries a risk of data loss if processes haven’t saved their work.

-• For each troublesome process, figure out the job that it is doing at the moment and potential data loss before making a move.
+to see a list of processes accessing the device.
+Identify the process that is creating issues. - For each troublesome process, figure out the job that it is doing at the moment and potential data loss before making a move.

 3. Force Unmount (for network file systems only)